-On 10 November 2008 the Government announced a New Car Plan for a Greener Future.
-The centrepiece of the plan, the Automotive Transformation Scheme (ATS), aims to encourage competitive investment and innovation in the Australian automotive industry and place it on an economically sustainable footing.
+The Automotive Transformation Scheme (ATS) commenced on 1 January 2011 and aims to encourage competitive investment and innovation in the Australian automotive industry and place it on an economically sustainable footing.
 It is to be achieved in a way that improves environmental outcomes and promotes the development of workforce skills.

 The ATS is established by the Automotive Transformation Scheme Act 2009.
 It replaces Stage 3 of the Automotive Competitiveness and Investment Scheme (ACIS).